 The fees for setting up a capital gain surplus stripping pipeline can range from a few thousand to tens of thousands of dollars.
 So, you would only want to consider this if the fees will be offset by the tax savings.
 That generally means moving hundreds of thousands of dollars to be cost-effective.

-The other consideration is legal risk that often comes down to a subjective determination of intent.
+The other consideration is legal risk which often comes down to a subjective determination of intent.
 Surplus stripping is currently legal, but the CRA has challenged it in court with mixed results.
 The government tried to change the laws to prevent it in 2017, but that was abandoned when it caught farmers and fishers in the net.
 Not good political optics.
-However, this is in their sights.
-So, the shelf-life of this option is uncertain.
-Further, some physician colleges may also complicate the maneuver by blocking MPC shares being held by other corporations.
+However, this is in their sights, and legislation was eventually passed to effectively end it (except for some family businesses) on Dec 31, 2023.
+Further, some physician colleges may also complicate the maneuver by blocking MPC shares from being held by other corporations.

 So, when would I consider surplus stripping?